oacore/content/pages/acknowledge.md

 If you use CORE in your work, you should acknowledge it as follows:

-1.  **In research papers:** provide an explicit citation to one or more of our relevant research outputs.
+1.  **In research papers:** provide an explicit citation to one or more of our relevant [research outputs][research-outputs].
 Please, do not just provide a&nbsp;URL to&nbsp;CORE in a footnote.

 2.  **A website using/powered by CORE:** we expect an attribution at